 Dr. Keller’s teaching interests include general marketing courses, and specifically marketing channel management, retailing, and marketing models.

 He is an award-winning teacher.
-He received the 2021 Weatherspoon Award for Teaching Excellence in the Full-Time MBA Program.
+He received the 2021 Weatherspoon Award for Teaching Excellence in the Full-Time MBA Program and has been named a “Top 40 under 40” professor by Poets & Quants in 2023.

 He received the 2021 Emerging Scholar Award from the American Marketing Association’s Retail and Pricing Special Interest Group.
 The award is for “individuals who received their PhD in 2015 or later and have already made significant contributions to research in the field of retailing and/or pricing.”